 Option 2 – Do as the locals do and take public transport from Lake Atitlan to Chichicastenango

 Now please don’t be put off by how complicated it may seem to get from Lake Atitlan to Chichicastenango, it really couldn’t be simpler!
 The first part of your journey is to take the water taxi to Pana from wherever you are on the lake.
 It takes around 30-40 minutes and costs 25Q.

 I would recommend spending the night in Panajachel.
-Book a hotel close to Calle Santander, explore Panna, get a coffee at Crossroads and have a chat with the legendary owner Mike and watch the beautiful sunset from Bar del Sol (get their early to get a good seat).
+Book a hotel close to Calle Santander, explore Panna, get a coffee at Crossroads and have a chat with the legendary owner Mike and watch the beautiful sunset from Bar del Sol (get there early to get a good seat).
 Then get up early and take the chicken bus to Solola.
 The bus will stop outside the “Pollo Campero” (fried chicken shop) you will find it at the top of Calle Santander.
-If you are worried grab a Tuk Tuk and tell them you want the bus for Solola, they will take you strait there.
+If you are worried grab a Tuk Tuk and tell them you want the bus for Solola, they will take you straight there.